 The Opus One restaurant in the Radisson Blu Edwardian Hotel a sells a culinary experience which includes lobster, caviar, and Dom Perignon champagne.
 Next time you visit London, stop by this famous restaurant to check out this outrageous menu item.
 Others have gained recognition for their exorbitant price tag.
 For instance, Serendipity 3 in NYC sells a concoction called Caviar Dreams for $3000.
 The base, a buttermilk pancake, is not especially expensive.
 However, when topped with Russian Ossetra caviar, Scottish smoked Salmon, and maple syrup with 24 carat gold flakes, the price tag soars sky high.

-(5) The Romans are credited with making the first pancake.
+(5) Romans are credited with making the first pancake.

 Historians have traced the origins of this food back to the 1st century CE where the people mixed together milk, flour, eggs, and spices to create the original hotcake.
 Honey was also believed to be utilized as a sweetener.
 However, some believe pancakes can be traced back to the Stone Age, where flour made from cattails and ferns was mixed with water and set out on rocks to cook under the hot sun.
 While the result was a far cry from the delicious crepes and hotcakes we enjoy today, the concept of preparing and frying batter was the same.

-(6) Pancake Day is always celebrated the day before Ash Wednesday.
+(6) Pancake Day is the day before Ash Wednesday.

 This day was first recognized in 600 AD when the Pope encouraged people to get rid of all meat or animal related products during the Lent season.
 Not wanting to toss out valuable food items, families tossed together eggs, milk, flour and butter in order to get a few additional meals before the period of abstinence began.

-(7) More than 75 billion pancakes are consumed every single year in the United States.
+(7) More than 75 billion pancakes are consumed annually in the United States.

 Approximately 2.5 tons of hotcakes are enjoyed by Americans annually.
 Surveys have shown that 12% of the population eat them every single week, while 29% eat them every two weeks.
 IHOP sells a whopping 700 million units per year.